-Inactive deposits are public deposits that the Board has identified as not required for use within the current five year period of designation of depositories.
+Inactive deposits are public deposits the Board of Education has identified as not required for use within the current five year period of designation of depositories.
 Inactive deposits must either be evidenced by certificates of deposit maturing not later than the end of the current period of designation of depositories, or by savings or deposit accounts including, but not limited to, passbook accounts.